xparq/Space_Test/README.txt

   (It's ridiculously primitive and limited yet, and C++ only, etc., but good enough for sales...)

-- Doesn't require CMake (e.g. to replace trivial single one-liner compiler commands with multi-100 megs of opaque, fragile, ugly complexity).
+- Doesn't require CMake (e.g. to replace trivial single-line compiler commands with multi-100 megs of opaque, fragile, ugly complexity)